Everything you want to know about permanent hair removal

 - Skin infections: Do not treat areas with active infections, such as wounds, pimples, or abscesses.

-3. Use of certain medications
+3. Use of certain medicines

-5. Skin with tattoos or permanent makeup
+5. Skin with tattoos or permanent make-up

 6. Hormonal disorders